MrPowerUp82/buscazoom/README.md

 Acesso a app menos seguro.

 # 2.0:
-Pega de todas a paginas do site.
+Pega de todas as paginas do site.